 The outcomes from the national comparative assessment are provided below, with a separate radar chart prepared for each Arab country including all 11 SCP indicators (see Figures 32 to 53 below).
 The country results are grouped by Arab sub-region.
 In each radar chart, the green shaded area charts how each country is progressing on each of the eleven indicators when compared against all countries in the Arab region - i.e. it is an intra-regional assessment of progress.
-The values for each indicator are between 0 and 1, with 1 representing the best performance by an Arab country on the indicator.
+The values for each indicator are between 0 and 1, with 1 representing the best performance by an Arab country on the indicator and 0 representing the worst performance by an Arab country on the indicator.
 As such, the closer to 1 that the baseline scores are for each indicator, the better the performance on the indicator when compared with other Arab countries.
 An 'average score' for each country is also provided, which is the average of the scores for each of the indicators.
 Again, this score only reflects the country's average performance when compared against other Arab countries.